 Q: What is the warranty?

 A: The warranty on select Daikin systems is 12 years.
 Otherwise it can vary from 7 to 10 years for compressors, and 5 years for parts.
-Energywise DHPs offers a lifetime workmanship warranty on our original, unaltered residential installations, and provides a free service check at the end of the first year of operation.
+Energywise DHPs offers a 2-year workmanship warranty on our original, unaltered residential installations, and provides a free service check at the end of the first year of operation.

 Who do I call for technical assistance?